Nelakurthime/Simple-Contact-Book-CLI--Based-/README.md

 we have to save the file by using ContactBook.java Here i will tell you clearly how to run:
-Firstly we have to save the file as ContactBook.java And then compile by using javac ContactBook.java
+Firstly we have to save the file as ContactBook.java And then compile by using java ContactBook.java
 And then run by using java ContactBook

-by creating this you can create GUI app b and  having this having add, view, edit, delete and edit. and i will provide the sample output of the project
+by creating this you can create GUI app and  having this having add, view, edit, delete and edit. and i will provide the sample output of the project